syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfNumericTextBox/Colors.md

 SfNumericTextBox is used to set custom background, text, and border colors through the following properties:

-* `TextColor` - Sets the color of NumericTextBox's value
+* `TextColor` - Sets the color of numeric textBox's value

-* `BackgroundColor` - Sets the background color of NumericTextBox.
+* `BackgroundColor` - Sets the background color of numeric textBox.

-* `BorderColor` - Sets the border custom color of NumericTextBox
+* `BorderColor` - Sets the border custom color of numeric textBox

-* `WatermarkColor` - Sets the watermark custom color of NumericTextBox's watermark Text.
+* `WatermarkColor` - Sets the watermark custom color of numeric textBox's watermark Text.

 ## TextColor